yumin-chen/git-next/docs/TSD-GitNext.md

 *For any* GitNext repository, the objects and references should be readable by standard Git tools, and vice versa.
 **Validates: Requirements 1.6**

-### Property 6: Storage Backend Behavioral Consistency
+### Property 6: Storage Backend Behavioral Consistency (Strong Consistency Backends)
-*For any* sequence of repository operations, executing them on different storage backends should produce identical final repository states.
+*For any* sequence of repository operations, executing them on strongly consistent storage backends (Memory, SQLite, PostgreSQL) should produce identical final repository states.
 **Validates: Requirements 2.7**

+**Note**: S3-compatible backends provide eventual consistency with documented trade-offs.

 ### Property 7: Git Protocol Push Compliance
 *For any* valid repository changes, pushing them to a Git server using GitNext should result in the same server state as pushing with standard Git.